 The damage to the cottage is a good reminder that it’s not just the height of a tsunami wave but the sheer power behind an enormous mass of moving water, and the assorted flotsam and jetsam that it’s carrying, that can make tsunamis so dangerous.

 One last thing: we often get asked “how far up or inland am I meant to go”?
 Which is a really good question.
-You can find your region’s tsunami evacuation zones on your local authority’s CDEM website – you can find a link to these on the Ministry of Civil Defence & Emergency Management’s website.
+You can find your region’s tsunami evacuation zones on your local authority’s CDEM website – you can find a link to these on the National Emergency Management Agency’s website.
 You only need to go inland far enough that you are out of the tsunami evacuation zones.
-If is best to go on foot or bike if you can, to leave the roads free for those who really need to drive (if you are in a car you might like to drive a wee bit further to make room for those coming behind you).
+It is best to go on foot or bike if you can, to leave the roads free for those who really need to drive (if you are in a car you might like to drive a wee bit further to make room for those coming behind you).
 Have a look at your tsunami evacuation zones – it might not be as far as you think.
 Or you may not even be in a tsunami evacuation zone at all, which means after you feel that long or strong earthquake you can stay put and open your doors for your friends and family who may be turning up from nearer the coast.

 William Power, GNS Science, firstname.lastname@example.org, Emily Lane, NIWA, email@example.com